blabla1337/skf-flask/skf/markdown/code_examples/asp/6-code_example--XML_External_entities--.md

 	XmlResolvers (actually XmlUrlResolvers).
 You can prevent XmlReader from resolving external entities while still allowing it to resolve inline entities by setting the XmlResolver property of XmlReaderSettings to null.
-This is attack surface reduction at work again; if you don’t need the capability, turn it off:
+This is attack surface reduction at work again; if you don't need the capability, turn it off:
 	*/

 	XmlReaderSettings settings = new XmlReaderSettings();